Chjabbour/terminalApp/README.md

 # terminalApp

+## This app will ask you to sign in to your google docs account

 # TO DO:
-## Change text format to block of code format
+1. Change text format to block of code format
-### With Black background
+    - With Black background

-## Change upload file method to upload all new files in the directory
+2. Change upload file method to upload all new files in the directory

-## Create a directory for the files in google docs
+3. Create a directory for the files in google docs

-## create the script that logs out all terminal input of a session to the directory as a file
+4. create the script that logs out all terminal input of a session to the directory as a file